 Maybe he was getting old.
 "I was only here for half a day, in the late fall," he said.
 Three years ago?
 Four?

 Natsume returned with the bowl held carefully in front of him.
 It was half-filled with rice, topped by several pounds of radishes.
-On top of the radishes lay two small and one medium-sized fish.
+On top of the radishes lay two small and one large fish.
 Ginko, on the verge of protesting that a small fish would be fine for him too, caught the old man's challenging look and thought better of it.

 Natsume knelt to turn over a log and blow gently on the embers, and very swiftly a fire caught.
 He watched long enough to make sure it wouldn't go out, and then was just as swiftly out the door again.

 "He isn't used to strangers," Jiro explained.
 "Shy.
 But a good boy."